michaildoukas/head2head/README.md

-## Head2Head: Video-based Neural Head Synthesis & <br />  Head2Head++: Deep Facial Attributes Re-Targeting
+## Head2Head: Video-based Neural Head Synthesis & Head2Head++: Deep Facial Attributes Re-Targeting

 PyTorch implementation for Head2Head and Head2Head++.
 It can be used to fully transfer the head pose, facial expression and eye movements from a source video to a target identity.